karmeleon/recipes/food/biryani.md

 1. Wash rice, then soak in cold water for 30 minutes
 1. Bring a few cups of salted water to an aggressive boil in a pot
-1. Add rice, pressed garlic, 1 Tbsp butter, cinnamon stick, star anise, and bay leaf
+1. Add rice, pressed garlic, 1 Tbsp ghee, cinnamon stick, star anise, and bay leaf
 1. Cook 75% of the way through, then drain the water and set aside until you're ready to assemble the layers

 ### Onions

-1. Toss a pad of butter into a pan with the onions
+1. Toss a pad of ghee into a pan with the onions
 1. Season with salt and pepper, then caramelize
 1. Set aside until you're ready to assemble the layers